Ringrev/rustiki/README.md

    - `DB_PASSORD` containing the password you made for the user.

 ### Firebase
 This framework uses Firebase Auth for registration and login.
+You can of course use a different method of authentication if you wish, but below you will see the steps needed to use Firebase in your Rustiki project.

 #### Necessary steps:
 1. [Sign up to firebase](https://firebase.google.com/).